-- (1) The high strength concrete is defined as concrete with cylinder compressive strength greater than 50N/mm2. - (2) The concrete strength classes given in Table 2.1 and Table 2.2 should be conformed to for design of concrete filled steel tubular members.
+- (1) The high strength concrete is defined as concrete with cylinder compressive strength greater than 50 N/mm. - (2) The concrete strength classes given in Table 2.1 and Table 2.2 should be conformed to for design of composite members.